01 — Fundamentals

 ✦ Early Access — BioXion

-The CMC intelligence platform built for biopharma teams
+The development intelligence platform for biopharma and CDMOs

-BioXion is the first AI-powered CMC intelligence platform designed specifically for the complexity of biopharma development.
+BioXion is an AI-powered development intelligence platform designed specifically for the complexity of biopharma development.
 9 modalities.
 7 modules.
 3 phases.
 Non-GxP.
 Swiss-hosted.
 Early access is now open by application — we work directly with your team to configure the platform around your program structure.